One Flew Over the Cuckoo's Nest

 Is it any good?

-Milos Forman's 1975 film adaptation of the Ken Kesey novel is a classic for good reason.
-Jack Nicholson and Louise Fletcher turn in near-perfect performances.
+Milos Forman's 1975 film adaptation of the Ken Kesey novel is a classic for good reason, starting with Jack Nicholson and Louise Fletcher who turn in near-perfect performances.
 Supporting cast members, including Danny DeVito as Martini and Christopher Lloyd as Taber, create a band of institution residents who are warm despite evidence of their insanity.
 Forman's direction is dead-on, as he manages to capture the monotony of routine on the ward without allowing the film to drag.

 Families can talk about...